Form-based code: History

 Form-Based Codes are part of a long history of shaping the built landscape.
 Such efforts go back to the urban designs of Hippodamus of Miletus, the planning of cities in ancient China, and Roman town planning.
 The Laws of the Indies, promulgated by the Spanish Crown starting in the 16th century, established some basic urban form requirements for colonial towns in the Americas.
 William Penn when planning Philadelphia in the 17th century did not shy from precise urban form requirements when he said, "Let every house be in a line, or upon a line, as much as may be."

 During the 18th century, Baroque urban design commonly brought buildings to the fronts of their lots with common facade treatments.
 Baron Haussmann, appointed by Napoleon III to oversee the redevelopment of Paris in the 19th century, stipulated precise ratios of building heights to street widths; disposition and sizes of windows and doors on building facades; consistent planting of street trees; and standardization of material colors to bring unity and harmony to the public environment.

+With the introduction of the car gaining popularity in the early 1900s, relatively close to the advancement of the Industrial Revolution and colonial cities of America beginning to develop, zoning focused on single-use districts that were intended to prevent land-use conflicts.
+This traditional North American method of zoning—often called the "Suburban Experiment" due to their radical yet unproven overhaul of city planning—enforces the Use-Based approach that rigidly separates residential, commercial, and industrial areas, diving by use and density.